 Sometimes, reporting parties or witnesses are hesitant to report to College officials or participate in resolution processes because they fear that they themselves may be accused of policy violations, such as violating the drug or alcohol policy at the time of the incident.
-To encourage reporting, the College pursues a policy of offering reporting parties and witnesses amnesty from minor drug or alcohol policy violations related to the incident.
+To encourage reporting, the College pursues a policy of offering reporting parties and witnesses amnesty from minor drug or alcohol policy violations.